isomerpages/nlb-biblioasia/_videos/From Book to Cook/Tapioca Tales.md

 <a style="text-decoration: none;" href="/vol-15/issue-1/apr-jun-2019/wartime-victuals">Wartime Victuals</a>
 <br>Desperate times call for desperate measures.
 Lee Geok Boi trawls the oral history collection of the National Archives to document how people coped with the precious little food they had during the war.

+<a style="text-decoration: none;" href="/vol-12/issue-4/jan-mar-2017/surviving-jpnese-occu">Surviving the Japanese Occupation: War and its Legacies</a>
+<br>A revamped exhibition space opens at the old Ford Factory in Bukit Timah, marking the 75th anniversary of the fall of Singapore.
+Fiona Tan details its major highlights.

 <a style="text-decoration: none;" href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_1223_2008-12-05.html ">Grow More Food Campaign</a>
 <br>The Grow More Food Campaign was started during the Japanese Occupation to place a check on inflation and prepare for an eventual blockade from enemy forces.